-Florian BauerCEO Kitekraft, a Munich-based company developing a high-altitude wind power system, tackling climate change is a personal matter.
+Florian BauerCEO Kitecraft, a Munich-based company developing a high-altitude wind power system, tackling climate change is a personal matter.

-It all started in the school years: Al Gore's documentary 'An inconvenient Truth' motivated and inspired me to pursue renewable energy as an engineer, I wanted to help solve the problem.
+It all started in my school years: Al Gore's documentary 'An inconvenient Truth' motivated and inspired me to pursue renewable energy as an engineer, I wanted to help solve the problem.

 Today Bauer, together with André Frirdich, Christoph Drexler e Max Isensee, are changing the direction of renewable wind energy with Kitekraft.
 The company builds flying wind farms that operate with the help of a "kite," an electric plane connected by a cable.
 The high altitude kite equipped with wind turbines flies in an "eight" to generate electricity from the wind.

 High-altitude wind power, a technology in full expansion

 Although aerial wind turbine technology is still in its infancy, several companies around the world are committed to studying and developing aerial wind power.

 And they do well.
 The International Energy Association (IEA) argues that to meet the Paris Agreement's 2050 emissions targets, nearly two-thirds of global energy production must be renewable by 2030.
 Wind energy will play its part by growing 11 times by 2050.

 According to the International Renewable Energy Agency (IRENA), the global installed capacity of onshore and offshore wind farms it has increased nearly 100 times over the past 20 years, rising from 7,5 GW in 1997 to 743 GW in 2020, with 93 GW of new capacity installed in 2020 alone: an increase of 53% on an annual basis.

 The cost of wind energy has fallen by about 40% in the last decade, and it is expected to continue to decline as demand for cleaner energy sources grows.

 Reducing costs could make renewable energy even more accessible - and this is where the high-flying kite comes into play.